Tulsa Boys' Home's annual Barbecue, Beer & Cigars event is Aug. 11

 Founded in 1918, Tulsa Boys’ Home is a nationally accredited, private, nonprofit residential treatment facility located on 160 acres at 2727 S. 137th West Ave. in Sand Springs.

-The home, initially established as an orphanage, has served more than 13,500 boys ages 12 through 18 with serious emotional, addiction and behavioral problems requiring temporary or permanent placement out of the home in a structured, therapeutic environment.
+The home, initially established as an orphanage, has served more than 13,500 boys ages 12 through 18 with serious emotional, addiction and behavioral problems requiring temporary or permanent placement in a structured, therapeutic environment.